Assault Bike Intervals

 Who should do the Assault Bike Intervals?

-Intermediate to advanced athletes wanting intense cardio.
+Intermediate to advanced athletes seeking intense, scalable conditioning.

 How to Program the Assault Bike Intervals